decision-mouse/decision-mouse.github.io/projects.md

 <h2>Parabolic Lift Visualization with InCircle Predicate</h2>

-$$a^2 + b^2 = c^2$$ --> note that all equations between these tags will not need escaping!

 A self-designed project to visualize a projective technique for testing if a point is inside a circle.
-A unique circle is defined by three points in the plane.
+A unique circle is defined by three points in $$\mathbb{R}^2$$.
 We then project the three points of the circle and the query point into $$\mathbb{R}^3$$.
 Using the unique plane which passes through our three lifted points, we perform a simple plane-side test on the query point using the determinant of the four points lifted into $$\mathbb{R}^4$$.

 <a class="button-blank" href="https://decision-mouse.github.io/paraboliclift/" target="_blank">Click here to see it</a> |
 <a class="button-blank" href="#">Click here for a detailed description</a>